Salmon (Salmo salar)

 Where do they live?

 Young salmon live in freshwater rivers and pools until they’re between two and four years old.
 At this stage they’re called parr.
-At around 12cm in length the salmon undergo a physiological tranformation which allows them to survive at sea.
+At around 12cm in length the salmon undergo a physiological transformation which allows them to survive at sea.
 The fish continue to change and develop their distinctive silvery colour and are now known as smolts.
 In late spring, those who have developed into this phase head for the open sea.

 They return as adults to spawn, between one and four years later.
 This is when you're most likely to see them, as they swim upstream to the exact stretch of river where they hatched.